-- i.
-Plan form is typically a simple. - ii.
-Roofs are typically of shallower pitch with flat concrete tile or equal. - iii.
-Roof forms are typically a side-to-side gable with cross gables. - iv.
-Roof materials typically include asphalts shingles, flat concrete tile or other equal materials. - v.
-Wall materials may include stucco, horizontal or shingle siding, and or stone. - vi.
-Siding accents at gable ends may be included. - vii.
-A front porch typically shelters the main entry. - viii.
-Exposed rafter tails are common under eaves. - ix.
-Porch column options are typical of the Craftsman style. - x.
-Battered tapered columns of stone, brick, or stucco may be used. - xi.
-Battered columns resting on brick or stone piers (either or both elements are tapered)) may be used. - xii.
-Simpler porch supports of double square post resting on piers (brick, stone, or stucco); piers may be square or tapered. - xiii.
-Shutters or the use of trim around windows may be used. - xiv.
-Window accents commonly include ganged windows with continuous head or sill trim.
+- Plan form is typically a simple. - Roofs are typically of shallower pitch with flat concrete tile or equal. - Roof forms are typically a side-to-side gable with cross gables. - Roof materials typically include asphalts shingles, flat concrete tile or other equal materials. - Wall materials may include stucco, horizontal or shingle siding, and or stone. - Siding accents at gable ends may be included. - A front porch typically shelters the main entry. - Exposed rafter tails are common under eaves. - Porch column options are typical of the Craftsman style. - Battered tapered columns of stone, brick, or stucco may be used. - Battered columns resting on brick or stone piers (either or both elements are tapered)) may be used. - Simpler porch supports of double square post resting on piers (brick, stone, or stucco); piers may be square or tapered. - Decorative knee braces may be used. - Shutters or the use of trim around windows may be used. - Window accents commonly include ganged windows with continuous head or sill trim. - Partially paned doors may be used.